killercentury/docker-mysql-client/README.md

 # MySQL Client Docker Image

 This image is based on the offical [Alpine Docker image](https://registry.hub.docker.com/_/alpine/).
-It should provide you the smallest MySQL Client.
+It should provide the smallest MySQL client.

-Run command like this to connect to your MySQL:
+## Usage

 ```
 docker run -it --rm killercentury/mysql-client -h YOUR_HOST -u YOUR_USER -p
 ```

+Above command only represents the most common use case, please refer to the offical MySQL documentation for using other parameters.